-This proposed MHSA Three-Year Plan & Annual PEI and INN Evaluation Report has been posted for a 30-day public review and comment period from May 28, 2020 through June 26, 2020.
-An electronic copy is available online at www.san-benito.ca.us.
-Hard copies of the document are available at the Behavioral Health Outpatient clinic and at Esperanza Center.
-In addition, the electronic document has been emailed to all members of the Behavioral Health Board; and to consumers, staff, and partner agency representatives, upon request.
+This proposed MHSA Three-Year Plan & Annual PEI and INN Evaluation Report was posted for a 30-day public review and comment period from May 28, 2020 through June 26, 2020.
+An electronic copy was available online at www.san-benito.ca.us.
+Hard copies of the document were available at the Behavioral Health Outpatient clinic and at Esperanza Center.
+In addition, the electronic document was emailed to all members of the Behavioral Health Board; and to consumers, staff, and partner agency representatives, upon request.

-We welcome feedback on the proposed Plan by phone or in writing to the following:
+SBCBH welcomed feedback on the proposed Plan by phone or in writing to the following:

-Juan Gutierrez-Cervantes

-MHSA 3-Year Plan

-San Benito County Behavioral Health

-1131 San Felipe Road, Hollister, CA 95023

-Phone: 831-636-4020; Fax: 831-636-4025
+Juan Gutierrez-Cervantes MHSA 3-Year Plan San Benito County Behavioral Health 1131 San Felipe Road, Hollister, CA 95023 Phone: 831-636-4020; Fax: 831-636-4025 JGutierrez@sbcmh.org

-JGutierrez@sbcmh.org